arngolo/IoF50/README.md

 ### To authenticate:
 - Place the private key in the root location of this project.
+- From google cloud products choose storage and create a bucket to store your data.
+Give necessary permissions to your objects (public access): In the list of buckets, check the bucket box, click permissions:

+`add principals:` allUsers
+`assigned roles:` storage legacy bucket owner, reader; object owner, reader.

-- In the `authentication.json` file, add the service account and the private key file name.
+- In the `authentication.json` file, add the service account, the private key file name and the bucket name.

 ## uplaod local
 ### maptiles generation